Higher displays arising from filtered de Rham-Witt complexes: Introduction

 \section{Introduction}

 For a ring $R$ in which $p$ is nilpotent, we constructed in \cite{LZ07} an exact tensor category of displays which contains the displays associated to $p$-divisible groups \cite{Zin02} as a full subcategory.
 If $R=k$ is a perfect field, a display is a finitely generated free $W(k)$-module $M$ endowed with an injective Frobenius-linear map $F:M\rightarrow M$.
 In general, displays can be regarded as a relative version of Fontaine's strongly divisible lattices \cite{Fon83}.
-For a smooth projective scheme $X$ over $\text{Spec }R$ we also gave examples in \cite{LZ07} when the crystalline cohomology $H_{\cris}^{n}(X/W(R))$ can be equipped with the structure of a display.
-The following assumption was essential in the construction of such ``geometric'' displays:
+For a smooth projective scheme $X$ over $\text{Spec }R$ we developed a strategy in \cite{LZ07} to equip the crystalline cohomology $H_{\cris}^{n}(X/W(R))$ with the structure of a display.
+For a precise statement see below.
+The following assumptions were essential in the construction of such ``geometric'' displays:

 There exists a compatible system of smooth liftings $X_{n}/W_{n}(R)$ for $n\in\mathbb{N}$ of $X/R$ such that the following properties hold: